ShaneMcC/blog.dataforce.org.uk/content/posts/2019/03/29-fun-with-totp-codes/post/index.md

   - Code
 ---

-This all started with a comment I overheard at work from a colleague talking about a 2FA implementation on a product they were using.
+This all started with a comment I overheard at work from a colleague talking about a 2FA implementation on a service they were using.

 > "It works fine on everything except Google Authenticator on iPhone."